By Jeff Maisey

 Back on October 23, Tidewater Community College (TCC) notified Portsmouth city officials it planned to move the school’s Visual Arts Center, located at 340 High Street in Olde Towne Portsmouth.

 The move, according to Marian Anderfuren, TCC’s Vice President for Institutional Advancement/Public Information Officer, will take place in phases and be completed by 2020.
+NOTE: Norfolk Mayor Kenny Alexander announced the deal in his State of the City address in early March 2018).

 While TCC has yet to officially announce where the Visual Arts Center will make its new home, Anderfuren said both Norfolk and Virginia Beach have been considered.